 - Where: Australia (Northern Territory, Central Australia, South Australia, Victoria, New South Wales).

-- How I can afford to travel: General laborer, Fibre optic installer, Waiter, Furniture removal, General laborer, Formwork TA.
+- How I can afford to travel: General labourer, Fibre optic installer, Waiter, Furniture removal, General labourer, Formwork TA.

 Ireland May 2016-October 2016